 Mel Greig, a DJ with the Australian radio station 2Day Sydney, has resigned her position.
 Greig, along with her co-presenter, Michael Christian, had played a prank on a British nurse.
 The nurse later took her own life.
 The reader may recall the incident and the following acknowledges the The Guardian newspaper’s reporting of the incident.

-The reader may recall the incident.
-Mel Greig and her co-presenter, Michael Christian, made a prank call to the King Edward VII hospital last year and got through to a ward where the Duchess of Cambridge was being treated.
-Nurse Jacintha Saldana, who put the call through, took her own life shortly after.
+Greig and Christian made a hoax call to London’s King Edward VII hospital last year and, posing as the Queen and the Prince of Wales, got through to a ward where the pregnant Duchess of Cambridge was being treated.
+A nurse, Jacintha Saldanha, 46, a mother of two teenage children, was the member of staff who had answered the call at 5.30 a.m.

 Greig wanted it “made clear” that she was not responsible for the decision to broadcast the call, and that before it was aired she had suggested changes.
 SCA said the company had “at all times taken complete responsibility for the hoax call and the company maintained its view that the recording and broadcasting of the call was not unlawful”.

-Meanwhile, the coroner’s inquest into the nurse’s suicide as a consequence of the hoax goes on.
+In the meantime, the coroner’s inquest into the nurse’s suicide as a consequence of the hoax goes on.